EENCloud/EEN-CLI-Public/README.md

 - If no start time or end time is specified, the test interval will be last 30 days.
 - If the specified time range exceeds the retention period of the camera, the test will be performed over the actual retention period of the camera.
+- The following custom errors may appear in the `error reason` during pngspan testing:
+  - Out of retention period - The requested timestamp is older than the camera’s configured retention period, so the video cannot be retrieved.
+  - Time range too short - The provided time range is too small to generate valid timestamps for fetching video assets.
+  - Failed to generate unique retry timestamp - The retry flow could not create a new timestamp that was different from the timestamps already used.

 ## EXAMPLES